-The Rooke Chapel Choir of Bucknell University, under the direction of William A. Payn, Director of Choral Studies, has gained international recognition for its creative interpretations of some of the most significant 20th-century American sacred repertory.
+The Rooke Chapel Choir of Bucknell University has gained international recognition for its creative interpretations of some of the most significant 20th-century American sacred repertory.
 The choir's select members represent nearly every major field of study at Bucknell, including the humanities, social sciences, natural sciences, business administration, education, and engineering.

 The choir's popular Candlelight Service of Carols attracts capacity crowds to Rooke Chapel for three performances every December.
 Since 1987, PBS productions of this annual holiday service have received national distribution by the Central Education Television Network.
 The choir was nominated for an Iris Award in 1989 and an Emmy in 1996 and 2004.